Highdown Hill

 Highdown Hill is a hill in the South Downs, with a height of 81 m.
 The summit of the hill and its western slopes lie in the parish of Ferring in the Arun district, while its eastern slopes lie in the borough of Worthing.
-It is a popular spot for picnickers, dog-walkers and local riders.
-It overlooks Littlehampton, Angmering, Ferring and Worthing with views, when the weather is good, east as far as the Seven Sisters and west to the Isle of Wight.
+It is a popular spot for picnickers, dog-walkers and horse riders.
+It overlooks Littlehampton, Angmering, Ferring and Worthing with views as far east as the Seven Sisters and west to the Isle of Wight.

 It is the property of the National Trust.

-To the north the ancient hill forts of Cissbury Ring and Chanctonbury Ring can be seen, and the remains of an ancient hill fort exist on the summit of Highdown Hill.
+To the north, the ancient hill forts of Cissbury Ring and Chanctonbury Ring can be seen, and the visible remains of a Bronze Age hill fort exist on the summit of Highdown Hill.
 Highdown Hill is the traditional burial-place of the kings of Sussex.

-At the base of the hill there is a car park, toilets, gardens, cafe, hotel and restaurant.
-The gardens are currently undergoing refurbishment.
+At the base of the hill, there is a car park, toilets, public gardens, cafe, hotel and restaurant.